This article includes guidance on taking an in-person exam at ExCeL London.

 If you’re unregistered for an exam, or your exam doesn’t appear on your personalised timetable, then the instructions you should follow will depend on your exam venue, or if you have been granted Personalised Assessment Arrangements.

-For examinations at ExCeL
+For exams at ExCeL London

 If the examination you are expecting is to take place at ExCeL, you must report this to the 'Help Desk' which will be clearly marked at the venue outside of the Exam Hall or in the waiting area.